Traumatic brain injury definition and injury types infographic

 Economic damages

-• Life care costs calculated by a professional life care planner
+• Life-care costs calculated by a professional planner

 Brain injury damages available in Oklahoma

-Economic damages Medical bills, future treatment, lost wages, diminished earning capacity, life care costs No cap
+Economic Medical bills, future treatment, lost wages, life-care costs None

-Non-economic damages Pain and suffering, emotional distress, loss of enjoyment of life, loss of companionship $500,000 cap under 23 O.S. § 61.3; exceptions for severe physical injury, recklessness, gross negligence, fraud, or intentional conduct
+Non-economic Pain and suffering, emotional distress, loss of companionship $500,000 under 23 O.S. § 61.3 (constitutionality unresolved); statutory exceptions apply

-Permanent mental injury Permanent cognitive or psychological impairment from brain injury Separate $1,000,000 threshold
+Permanent mental injury Permanent cognitive or psychological impairment Separate $1,000,000 threshold

-Punitive damages Punishment for reckless or intentional misconduct Greater of $100,000 or actual damages awarded
+Punitive Punishment for reckless or intentional misconduct Tiered under 23 O.S. § 9.1

-For a detailed estimate of what your case may be worth, see how much a traumatic brain injury case is worth.
+For a value-range estimate, see how much a traumatic brain injury case is worth.

 How brain injury claims are resolved